dmelkk/BioTech/README.md

 Hello, everyone!
 We are the team "Smells like Team Spirit" and we want to present our view of supply chain for every marked product

 Our presentation contains 3 main topics.
 First of all, we will tell about the problem we are going to solve.
 Then, we are going to speak about our solution.
-And, finally, we will compare our technology with simmilar popular companies projects.
+And, finally, we will compare our technology with similar popular companies projects.

 ### Problem